 Lead Director, Basketball Academy West – Jermone Riley

-Coach Riley was the director and coach of the Agassi Stars for six years.
-Riley developed a basketball skill-training program specifically designed for the development of youth ages 6-17.
+Riley was the director and coach of the Agassi Stars for six years, where he developed a basketball skill-training program specifically designed for the development of youth ages 6-17.

 Coach Riley spent 2006-08 Assistant Coach at Northern Arizona and South Carolina State University.
 In his first season at NAU the team finished as Co-Big Sky Conference regular season Conference Champions and led NCAA Division I in three-point field goal percentage as a team at 42.6 percent.